-Today’s Choose Your Smile – Dr. Stephen Malfair blog post focuses on three dental-related myths prevalent in the Kelowna area.
+Today’s Love Your Smile – Dr. Stephen Malfair blog post focuses on three dental-related myths prevalent in the Kelowna area.

 All Sugar Is Equally Bad For Teeth